|Pepper Curried Chicken|

 The other grinder I love is the kind that Mario Batali favored.
 It used to be "Vic Firth" brand but this was bought out (apparently), and now is called "Fletcher's Mill".
 It is widely advertised as a "Mario Batali Pepper Mill".
 It is the exact same mechanism, in many of the same shapes and sizes of mill body.
 I love red, so I got myself a pretty red one, in the same shape as the orange one Mario used on his TV shows.
 This particular one is so simple to adjust and works so well, both grinding a relatively good amount quickly, and grinding to whatever size grind I prefer for the moment, from very fine to very coarse.
 It will grind Tellicherry peppercorns with no problem.

-I have other pepper mills accumulated over years, that do less of a good job, either because they grind poorly or just barely grind anything at all.
-They also will not grind Tellicherry peppercorns, which just get caught up in the mill, not getting ground and preventing other peppercorns from getting through.
+I have other pepper mills I've accumulated over years, that do less of a good job, either because they grind poorly or just barely grind anything at all.
+They also will not grind Tellicherry peppercorns, which just get caught up in the mill, and preventing other peppercorns from getting through.
 I use those other mills for things like all white peppercorns (for occasions where they are needed), and in another one, a mix of green, white and pink (for light meats like chicken, pork or fish), and on like that.

 Caveat: Do not use pepper mills for salt!There are lots of coarse salts available these days also, but beware!
-Do not use a pepper mill for salt, as the salt will badly corrode the mechanism, and you've spent money for nothing.
-There are special salt grinders available with a plastic mechanism, so corrosion is not a problem.
+Do not use a pepper mill for salt, as the salt will badly corrode the metal grinding mechanism, and you've spent money for nothing.
+There are special salt grinders available with a plastic grinding mechanism, so corrosion is not a problem.

 On to the Recipe